banjuessing/adl_semeval24_mgtd/README.md

 (Our best performed model is a sentence transformer model `all-roberta-large-v1` fintuned with Supervised Contrastive Loss.)

 ## Archive
 The Archive branch contains additional code developed during our project, offering insights into our experimentation with Transformer models and Bayesian Optimization techniques like Tree-Parzen Estimators using Optuna.
-This code diverges from the main codebase and may require additional packages (specified in the requirements file).
+This code diverges from the main codebase and may require additional packages (optuna==3.1.1).

 To replicate these experiments, please refer to the specific setup and execution instructions provided within this section.
 Use the following command as a starting point: ```python train.py --config 'path/to/config.json'```.
 Additionally, example JSON config files are included to illustrate possible configurations.
 This section is particularly valuable for those interested in deeper insights into the experimental aspects of our machine-generated text detection system.